Young adult: Daniel Levinson's theory of adult development

 Daniel Levinson argued that developmental sequences continue to occur as we transition into adulthood.
 Levinson's theory centers around Erik Erikson's conception of life courses.
 This theory of Erikson includes patterns and relationships of events in the person's life that distinguishes them.
 The study of life courses covers all aspects of life relationships, internal and external feelings, bodily changes, and the good and bad times that are experienced.
 Preadulthood, Early Adulthood, Middle Adulthood, and Late Adulthood are the four eras that constitute the life course.
 Preadulthood begins with conception and continues to roughly the age of 22.
 During these years the person grows from being extremely dependent and undifferentiated to being a more independent responsible adult.
 This is the era in that we see the most biopsychosocial growth.
 The Early Adulthood Transition is part of this first stage while also being a part of the second stage, which is from the age of 16-17 to 22.
 Here is when the pre-adulthood era begins to draw to a close and the transition to early adulthood begins.
 It is here that the individual begins to modify their relationship from the pre-adult world so that they fit better to the adult world they are creating.
 The second era Early adulthood begins at age 16-17 and goes till 45.
 It begins during the early adulthood transition and has the greatest amount of energy, contradiction, and stress.
-This is typically the time for pursuing ambitions and aspirations, finding a place in society, forming families, strengthening relationships and as the era ends establishing a solid position in the adult world.
+This is typically the time for pursuing ambitions and aspirations, finding a place in society (which also includes the first home), forming families, strengthening relationships and as the era ends establishing a solid position in the adult world.
 The third period (Middle Adulthood) begins at age 45 and goes till 65, here we begin to see a decline in our biological capacities and mental faculties, though this decline is not enough to completely deplete us of the energy we had during early adulthood and it still allows us to continue to have a socially valuable life.
 The final era is late adulthood which begins at age 65 and ends with death.
 In this era, the individual has to find a new balance between involvement with society and the self.
 An individuals health begins to deteriorate at an increased, albeit varying rate, as such they should be given the ability to freely choose the mode in which they live their lives.